platformsh/platformsh-docs/src/configuration/routes/cache.md

 The Platform.sh HTTP cache is an implementation of the Nginx HTTP cache.

 ## Basic usage

+The HTTP cache is enabled by default, however you may wish to override this behaviour.

 To configure the HTTP cache, add a `cache` key to your route in `.platform/routes.yaml`.
 You may like to start with the defaults: